anxodio/test-doubles-workshop/README.md

 Test Doubles Workshop
 =====================

-Code used to do the _Test Doubles_ workshop in Calidae.
+Code used to do the _Test Doubles_ workshop originaly imparted in Calidae.

 How To
 ------